Portal about bathroom renovation. Useful tips

 Initial form: translation:

-A neighbor (common) - neighbor (m) / neighbor (f) our teacher came in she saw us throwing bags.
+A neighbor (general r.) - neighbor (m. r.) / neighbor (f. r.)our teacher came in she saw us throwing bags.

-When the teacher entered the classroom she saw that we were throwing bags.
+When teacher entered the classroom she I saw that we were throwing bags.

-“I don’t argue,” the doctor replied. - To my friend , perhaps, should have recruited a team with you.
+“I don’t argue,” answered the doctor. - To my friend , perhaps, we should have recruited a team with you.
 This mistake, I assure you, is completely accidental.
-There was nothing deliberate about it.
-Then you don't seem to like Mr. Arrow? " (translation)
+There was nothing intentional here.
+Then you don’t seem to like Mr. Arrow?” (translation)

-In addition, in the English language there are such nouns of the general gender, which are also translated into Russian by the nouns of the general gender, which do not require a definition of the genus.
+In addition, in the English language there are such nouns of a general gender that are translated into Russian as nouns of a general gender that do not require determination of gender.

 For example: